 Controlling the flare¶

 The final stage of the landing is called the “flare”.
-During the flare the aircraft tries to retain a course along the line between the last waypoint and the landing waypoint, and it controls it’s height solely using a target descent rate.
+During the flare the aircraft tries to retain a course along the line between the last waypoint and the landing waypoint, and it controls its height solely using a target descent rate.
 Once the flare is started the throttle is “disabled” - set to some value between THR_MIN and zero.

-The main job of the flight controller in the flare is to try to achieve the descent rate specified in the TECS_LAND_SINK parameter.
+The main job of the autopilot in the flare is to try to achieve the descent rate specified in the TECS_LAND_SINK parameter.
 That defaults to 0.25 meters/second, which is a reasonable touchdown vertical speed for most models.
 To achieve that speed the TECS controller uses pitch control only as the motor has been forced to zero.